ramaz-abdelgadir/Hackathon1-Insurance/README.md

 At this stage of the project, no unfixed bugs were encountered.
 All implemented scripts, transformations, and dashboard features worked as expected within the scope of the dataset and chosen tools.

-## Development Roadmap
-What challenges did you face, and what strategies were used to overcome these challenges?
-What new skills or tools do you plan to learn next based on your project experience?

 ## Deployment
 Developed in Jupyter Notebooks and VS Code using pandas, numpy, matplotlib, seaborn, and plotly.